 To this day, the term does not have a clear-cut definition, but its hallmarks are clearly stated, including:

-- Modular structure that comprises a number of separate micro-grained services
+- The modular structure that comprises a number of separate micro-grained services

 - Each of the microservices runs its unique process and manages its own database